mshatley/epscor/README.md

 * Installation
 * [Wiki](https://github.com/mshatley/epscor/wiki)
 * Usage
-* What can you do?
+* What can users do

 # Why
 To create a wiki documentation with use-cases for users to understand and use the Python API.